What is CI/CD? CI/CD pipeline and tools explained

 As noted, a drawback of CI/CD is of course the increase in threats.
 Since 2000, a number of factors have resulted in the amount of code as well as the number of sources and software platforms proliferating.
 As development and deployment have accelerated and pipelines have become increasingly reliable, software is now being deployed faster than ever.

-The rise of open-source software libraries, platforms, and tooling have also offered developers far more software options.
+The rise of open-source software libraries, platforms, and tooling has also offered developers far more software options.
 Finally, the rise of containerization as a fungible packaging and deployment technology as well as the interoperability of software components via REST interfaces and gRPC has meant that these components can be built and deployed together easier and quicker than ever before.

 These factors combined have created a tsunami of new software for centralized departments to try to manage.
 Security, operations, and architecture teams have all had to adapt to this new and ever-changing environment.